christopher-besch/homepage/src/articles/17_forgejo_actions_notification/forgejo_actions_notification.md

 Remember how the code's directory influences the package's path.

 ## Forgejo's Layered Architecture
-TODO: start with motivation
-This article is about implementing one specific feature, actions notifications.
-Therefore, I'll only talk about the parts of Forgejo's architecture that matter for this feature.
-Firstly, we take a look at Forgejo's layered [architecture](https://forgejo.org/docs/next/contributor/architecture), which I've created a visualization of:
+We have seen that packages can import each other.
+They import the functionality of those other packages but also their complexity.
+It is much easier to reason about a package that is as self-contained as possible, that doesn't import as many other packages.
+If every package imports every other package, the code-base turns into soup.
+Forgejo tackle this issue by introducing a layered [architecture](https://forgejo.org/docs/next/contributor/architecture).
+It groups packages into layers and forbids packages from importing code in higher layers.
+I've drawn an overview over this structure:

 <HalfImage full={true} src={architecture} />

-`\routers`, `\services`, `\models`, `\modules` and `\templates` are the *main directories* where most of Forgejo's Go code lives.
+`/routers`, `/services`, `/models` and `/modules` are some of the *main directories* where most of Forgejo's Go code lives.
 As we can see, there are three layers.
 Firstly, all code may access packages inside their respective main directory.
-The code in the bottom layer, however, don't have access to anything else.
+The code in the bottom layer, however, doesn't have access to besides that.
-So for example, code in `\modules` may not access the Forgejo-specific database models defined in `\models`.
+So for example, code in `/modules` may not access the Forgejo-specific database models defined in `/models`.
 (The Go compiler doesn't enforce this, code reviewers do.)
-Packages in `\modules` could theoretically be used as a library outside of Forgejo.
+This code in `/modules` could theoretically be used as a library outside of Forgejo and is, thus, highly encapsulated.<br />
-Secondly, the `\services` module may access other `\services` and both `\models` and `\modules` but not the `\routers` above.
+Thirdly, code in `/services` may access other code in `/services` and both the below `/models` and `/modules` but not the `/routers` above.
+The `/services` directory we find Forgejo's *logic*.
+It describes what should happen when something else happens.<br />
-Finally, the `\routers` code may use everything below it.<br />
+Finally, the `/routers` code may use everything below it.
-There are other main directories that we don't care about.
-Furthermore, I've only drawn example packages, files and structs inside the main directories.
-They contain a lot more things; things we'll look at later.
-Lastly, the `api` package inside `\routers` doesn't actually contain any Go code directly.
-Instead it is the parent-package of packages like `forgejo.org/services/api/actions/runner`.
+Here reside Forgejo's input/output to the outside world, its API and web UI.

-Naturally, we want as little code as possible in the upper layers.
-Code in such layers is a lot harder to reason about.
+Naturally, we want as little code as possible in the upper layers because it is more difficult to reason about.
 After all it has access to so much stuff with so many effects and side-effects.
 This will become important when I talk about the refactoring my feature required.

 ## Forgejo's Pub-Sub Pattern
 We've seen how Go packages may import other Go packages.
-Take a look at this situation where simple imports don't work:<br />
+Now take a look at this situation where simple imports don't work:<br />
 `forgejo.org/services/automerge` imports `forgejo.org/services/pull` to check if a pull request is mergeable.
-But when there has been a pull request review, `forgjeo.org/services/automerge` needs to realize that.
+But when there has been a pull request review, `forgejo.org/services/automerge` needs to realize that.
 Who knows there has been a pull request review?
 `forgejo.org/services/pull` of course.
 So one package needs the other and the other needs the one; a cyclical dependency.